nidhaloff/gpx-converter/README.rst

     Converter.convert_multi_csv_to_gpx(dirpath='your_directory/')

-- Apply spline interpolation on gpx file:
+- Apply spline interpolation on gpx file (you need to install scipy for this to work):

 .. code-block:: python